The Best Bed Types for Back Pain Relief

 3. Adjustable Beds

-• Easy Controls: Most come with user-friendly remotes.
+• Easy Controls: Most models come with intuitive remotes or smart app connectivity for quick adjustments.

 4. Murphy Beds